CatalaLang/catala-book/src/3-project.md

-# Setting up a Catala project
+# Walkthrough: setting up a Catala project

 While the [Catala tutorial](./2-0-tutorial.md) introduces you to programming in Catala and the specificities of mirroring legal requirements in your code, it